 Moses answered, “What if they do not believe me or listen to me and say, ‘The LORD did not appear to you’?”
 (Exodus 4:1)

 Moses feared intimidation.
 He was afraid because he was not certain how people will react.
 Besides they rejected him 40 years ago.
 He was not willing to risk himself again.

-Implication: Like Moses we also struggle with intimidation sometimes.
+Implication: Like Moses, we also struggle with intimidation sometimes.
 Now God gave Moses the power to perform mighty miraculous deeds, (Exodus 4:1-19).
-We need not to be fear because the Lord will work with us and confirm his word through signs and wonders when we give ourselves to him in service, (Mark 16:20).
+We need not be fear because the Lord will work with us and confirm his word through signs and wonders when we give ourselves to him in service, (Mark 16:20).